galkahana/pdf-text-extraction/README.md

 # Using the code

 If you want to use the text extraction capabilities in your own software, skip the `extract-text-cli.cpp` and using `TextExtraction` class directly. you provide it with a file path in `ExtractText()` and later can pick up the results in `GetResultsAsText()`.
 Modify it to your needs if you have other forms of desired output.
-The internal structure `textPlacementsForPages` allows you to be more flexible as to what you do with the text, and you can use `GetResultsAsText` as a reference implementation.
+The internal structure `textsForPages` allows you to be more flexible as to what you do with the text, and you can use `GetResultsAsText` as a reference implementation.

+As for tables extraction, the class `TableExtraction` might be of use.
+It's `ExtractTables()` method  gets the same paraps as the text extraction `ExtractText()` and the results will be placed in `tablesForPages` data structure.
+To get CSV output you can either use `GetAllAsCSVText` which returns a single string of all tables CSV representaitons concatenated...or a more useful `GetTableAsCSVText` which gets a single Table construct from `tablesForPages` and returns a CSV representation for it.

 You are also welcome to use the `PDFRecursiveInterpreter` directly for any content intrepretation needs you may have.

 License is Apache2, and provided [here](./LICENSE)

 # Features and implementation details
-This implementation is based on hummus PDF library.
-It implements a `PDFRecursiveInterpreter` which helps when looking to interpret PDF content streams.
-This has value in many possible implementations including content detection, content extraction, rendering etc. The interpreter is named recursive because it seemlessly interprets forms content used in the content stream, so you don't have to deal with it.
-It does allow you to cache your results and so avoid recursing into forms - when you wish to.

 This text extraction algorithm is based on a previous Javascript based implementation that was described here - https://pdfhummus.com/post/156548561656/extracting-text-from-pdf-files.
 Most limitations stated there are true to this implementation: